flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 <link rel="stylesheet" href="/stylesheets/toc-tables.css">
 !!! danger  "STOP - Read this First"

-    Please try and remove all other mods/liveries from the community folder and test our add-on again.
+    Please try removing all other mods/liveries from the community folder and test our add-on again.
 This will help rule out conflicts.

     *Most reported issues are caused by conflicts with other mods and liveries.
-If this does not resolve your issue please continue below.*
+If this does not resolve your issue, please continue below.*

     **Throttle Calibration is Required** - [Guide Here](../feature-guides/flypados3/throttle-calibration.md)